iot-lab/iot-lab-radio/README.rst

 - packet size: 50 bytes
 - delay: 1 ms

 Of course you can modify this configuration with iotlab-radio command and choose another board when you compile the firmware.

+TODO: It takes 6 seconds per iteration.
+You can estimate your experiment run time with formula : experiment run time = nb_nodes * nb_channels * nb_txpower * 6s

 Radio log data
 --------------

-At the end of each setup we save log files as follows:
+At the end of each characterization we save log files as follows:

 ::